 Frequently Asked Questions by Atheists (FAQA)

-I’m frequently asked the same questions on social media, so I decided it would be helpful to have a convenient one-stop FAQA where the most common questions and objections could be addressed.
+I’m frequently asked the same questions on social media, so I decided it would be helpful to have a one-stop FAQA where the most common questions and objections are addressed.
 (See here for the regular FAQ.)

 - “your god”

 - anything that smacks of scientism

 If this is how you communicate with Christians, odds are you’re not interested in a sincere exchange of ideas.
 I simply don’t have the time or patience to engage with people who are not serious.

 1. You’re a scientist and you believe in God and Jesus Christ?

 Yes.
 You can read the story of how I converted from atheism to Christianity here.